EZ-Robotics/EZ-Template/ez-template-docs/docs/pto.md

 ## pto_remove()
-Removes motors from the pto_list.
+Removes motors from the pto list, adding them to the drive.

-`pto_list` a vector of motors to add back to the drive
+`pto_list` list of motors to add to the drive
 <Tabs
   groupId="ex3"
   defaultValue="proto"